By Linda Pashaj

 What is the difference between Google Ads and Google Hotel Ads?

 Google Hotel Ads are designed specifically for hotels, whereas Google Ads (formerly AdWords) are used by all types of businesses.
 Google Ads appear at the top and bottom of search result pages and are labeled “Ad.”
-To appear in Google Ads, hoteliers must create an account on Google Ad Manager and build campaigns, specifying the keywords to target, a daily budget, ad copy, and other parameters.
+To appear in them, hoteliers must create a Google Ads account and build campaigns, specifying the keywords to target, a daily budget, ad copy, and other parameters.
 Unlike Google Hotel Ads, Google Ads are based on keyword search terms and are not tied to hotel availability or rates.
 Find out more about Google Ads.